rrutan/SQL-Data-Warehouse/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Riley Rutan**.
-I’m am Masters of Big Data Analytics Student at San Diego State University.
+I’m a Masters of Big Data Analytics Student at San Diego State University.

 Let's stay in touch!
 Feel free to connect with me at riley.rutan@gmail.com or on linkedin: https://www.linkedin.com/in/riley-rutan-2a5ba5178/